-In 2008, David Shiang wrote God Does Not Play Dice, a polemic against the idea that chance is involved in the creation of the universe and the evolution of life.
-He agrees with Einstein's well known quotation.
+In 2008, David Shiang wrote God Does Not Play Dice: The Fulfillment of Einstein's Quest for Law and Order in Nature, a polemic against the idea that chance is involved in the creation of the universe and the evolution of life.
+Shiang agrees with Einstein's well known quotation.
 Like Einstein, Shiang's god is not that of any religion, but his basis for the origin of rational laws and order in nature.
 Shiang's basic argument is that we can know through the use of memory that the past could not have occurred otherwise.
 This means that the future is not open to alternative possibilities and that there are no such things as equally likely outcomes.
-If a coin came up heads, it could not have come up tails.
+If a coin came up heads, it could not have come up tails, according to Shiang.
 Each individual physical event is unique, and events can be treated as identical only for statistical purposes.
 But predictions about what will happen in the long run do not mean that chance or alternative possibilities are possible for any given event.
 It is of course only an assumption that events that are otherwise similar can be assumed to have equal a priori probabilities.
 However productive that assumption, Shiang is logically correct that we cannot prove it to be true in any particular experiment.
+Scientific evidence is always only statistical, based on large numbers of experiments.
+Evidence can not prove or disprove, so can not disprove the possibility (sic) that whatever happens is the only possible thing that could have happened.
+This is called actualism.
+The hypothesis of the "uniformity of nature" lies behind the idea that a number of independent experiments can be treated as "identical."
+But the metaphysical problem of identity shows that although any two events can share some identical information, there is always some information in which they differ.
+So identity is always only "identical in some respects." which Shiang claims invalidates the claims by scientists.
+Actualism is consistent with the idea that the total information in the universe is conserved.
+This is the case for a deterministic universe like "classical" Newtonian mechanics.
+It also describes pre-determinism by the laws of Nature or theological pre-destination by an omnipotent God.
+The idea that information cannot be destroyed can be interpreted as the lack of disorder in the universe, that thermodynamic entropy is zero, as Shiang claimed in his 1979 book On the Absence of Disorder in Nature.
 All science consists of theories built on statistical evidence gathered from a very large number of experiments assumed to be identical.
-But as Hume's skepticism established centuries ago when he studied the problem of induction, the constant conjunction of any number of events B following events A cannot prove that a "causes" B. The metaphysical problem of identity shows that although any two events have some identical information, there is always some information in which they differ.
-So identity is always only "in some respects." which Shiang claims invalidates the typical claims by scientists.
-Here is Shiang on chance...
+But as David Hume's skepticism established centuries ago when he studied the problem of induction, the constant conjunction of any number of events B following events A cannot prove that a "causes" B. Here is Shiang on chance...

 One confirms the notion of actualism, the view that the actual, the real, is the only possibility.
 Dennett poses the question, "Could anything happen other than what actually happens?"
 The answer is a resounding and unequivocal "No." One finds that nothing could have taken place in any way other than the way it actually happened.
 "Could have," with all its ghosts and shadows, is reduced to the actual.
 No more uncertainty and speculation about "what might have been."
 The shocking realization that the past could not have taken place otherwise is made by consciously exploring what has been called the "collective unconscious" or "universal mind."
 There is a wealth of knowledge in the unconscious that extends far beyond the life of the individual—some of this knowledge has to do with the past...
 The actual (real) situation we find ourselves in today, whether arrived at in a straightforward manner or through what may be (erroneously) seen as a series of "chance encounters," "improbable accidents," "amazing coincidences," "astronomical odds," and "fortuitous events," was bound to occur.
 The present was wholly unavoidable and unpreventable.
 Physicists and evolutionarv biologists alike are constantly telling us how lucky we are to be alive and how we have overcome huge and overwhelming odds, but luck has nothing to do with it.
 The mathematically wild improbabilities they calculate are based on a fundamental misreading of reality, little more.